Vintage Trains to run late summer steam charters

 Two weeks later, on Friday 27th of September, Vintage Trains’ Castle class locomotives will thunder across the rails of South West England once more.

-They will be double-heading an express from Bristol to and back, traversing the South banks unassisted in both directions a must for any steam enthusiast.
+They will be double-heading an express from Bristol to and back, traversing the South Devon banks unassisted in both directions a must for any steam enthusiast.

 The Mayflower, named after an express train from British Railways Western Region introduced in the twilight of the steam era, offers a rare and thrilling mainline steam journey, rekindling the splendour of steam’s golden age.